Theft and Robbery (Larceny) Lawyers in Sydney NSW

 - Robbery or stealing carries a maximum penalty of 14 years imprisonment

-- Aggravated robbery carries a maximum penalty of 20 years imprisonment
+- Aggravated robbery charges carry a maximum penalty of 20 years imprisonment

-- Aggravated robbery with wounding carries a maximum penalty of 25 years imprisonment
+- Aggravated robbery charges with wounding carry a maximum penalty of 25 years imprisonment

 - Armed robbery in company carries a maximum penalty of 20 years and 25 years imprisonment if used a dangerous weapon